 Common-trip Breakers: With single handle for multi-pole applications.

 Magnetic instantaneous trip elements in circuit breakers shall operate only when the value of current reaches setting.
-Trip settings on breakers with adjustable trips shall range from [3 to 8] times the current rating.
+Trip settings on breakers with adjustable trips shall range from 3 to 8 times the current rating.

 Circuit breakers with interchangeable trips as indicated in the Contract Documents.

 NEMA rated equipment only.
-[EEMAC standards are outdated but may be considered if there are no current equivalent applicable standards available.
-If EEMAC standards are to be applied, the Consultant will review the standards and replace with an equivalent NEMA standard]

-Thermal Magnetic Breakers [Design A]
+Thermal Magnetic Breakers

 Moulded case circuit breaker shall operate automatically by means of thermal and magnetic tripping devices to provide inverse time current tripping and instantaneous tripping for short circuit protection.

-Magnetic Breaker [Design B]

-Moulded case circuit breaker shall operate automatically by means of magnetic tripping devices to provide instantaneous tripping for short circuit protection.

-Fused Thermal Magnetic Breakers [Design C]

-[Where the available short circuit currents exceed the rating of standard thermal magnetic breakers range, the Contractor shall propose suitably rated (and approved by the Consultant) fused breakers suitable for the short circuit currents found.
-Adhere to the recommendations of the fuse and breaker manufacturers applicable to the conditions.
-Use magnetic breakers only when short circuit protection only is required.
-Consultant to approve Contractor proposed fused breakers for any deviations from the Contract Documents]

-Fused thermal magnetic breakers with current limiting fuses internally mounted.
-Time current limiting characteristics of fuses coordinated with time current tripping characteristics of circuit breaker.
-Coordination shall result in interruption by breaker of fault-level currents up to interrupting capacity of breaker.
-Fuses individually removable and interlocked with breaker.
-The removal of a fuse cover, blowing of a fuse or removal of a fuse, shall trip the breaker.

-Solid State Trip Breakers [Design D]
+Solid State Trip Breakers

-Moulded case circuit breaker shall operate by means of a solid-state trip unit with associated current monitors and self-powered shunt trip to provide inverse time current trip under overload condition, and long time, short time, instantaneous tripping for phase, ground fault short circuit protection.
+Moulded case circuit breaker shall operate by means of a solid-state trip unit with associated current monitors and self-powered shunt trip to provide inverse time current trip under overload condition, and long time, short time, instantaneous tripping for phase, and/or ground fault short circuit protection per the application.

 Enclosure

-Mounted in NEMA 1 type enclosure, sprinkler proof as indicated in the Contract Documents or [Consultant to specify enclosure for individually mounted breakers.]
+Mounted in breaker panel as indicated on the Contract Drawings.

 EXECUTION